Sociology (SOCI)

 SOCI 4690.
 Internship in Applied Sociology.

-This course is a supervised work experience related to students’ career interests.
-Requirements include seminars and a 300-hour internship for 15 weeks during long semesters or 10 weeks in the summer.
-This course is limited to BS majors who meet all prerequisites and can be taken for credit only once.
+This course provides supervised work experience in a professional setting relevant to students’ career interests in applied sociology.
+Students complete a 300‑hour internship for 15 weeks during long semesters or 10 weeks in the summer, accompanied by scheduled seminars focused on workplace communication, professional conduct, and the application of sociological tools.
+The internship emphasizes observation, documentation, and analysis of organizational processes and sociological applications in real‑world contexts.
+This course is limited to BSAS majors who meet all prerequisites and may be taken for credit only once.

 6 Credit Hours.
 6 Lecture Contact Hours.
 0 Lab Contact Hours.